microsoft/powerbi-powershell/CONTRIBUTING.md

 3. Implement class and optionally add other interfaces from `Microsoft.PowerBI.Common.Abstractions` for common parameters.
 4. Add `[Cmdlet(CmdletVerb, CmdletName)]` attribute to class and provide `public const string` for `CmdletVerb` and `CmdletName`.
     * For `CmdletVerb`, pick from the System.Management.Automation.Verbs* classes.
-5. Optionally add `[OutputType(typeof(type))]` if your Cmdlet class if it writes an object to the output stream.
+5. Optionally add `[OutputType(typeof(type))]` if your Cmdlet class writes an object to the output stream.
 6. Optionally add `[Alias("Get-Alias1", "Get-Alias2")]` to your Cmdlet class.
+7. Update PowerShell manifest file (*.ps1), add the new cmdlet to `CmdletsToExport` and if you added an alias update `AliasesToExport` too.
-7. Add a test class to verify your cmdlet by adding (replacing with your new class name):
+8. Add a test class to verify your cmdlet by adding (replacing with your new class name):
 ```csharp
 using (var ps = System.Management.Automation.PowerShell.Create())
 {